growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 Sending e-mail from the GROWI allows the user to select from one of the following configuration patterns:

   1. setting up an SMTP server
-  2. use SES of AWS
+  2. using AWS's SES

 ![appsettings14](./images/appsettings14.png)

-If you see the alert ** "Your email settings are not set up.
-If you see the alert **, it means that the
-** indicates that the configuration form is insufficient.
+If there is an alert that says, **"Your email settings are not set up."** This indicates that the configuration form has not been fully completed.

 ### Notes on using SES

 GROWI does not allow setting the Region and will attempt to send using us-east-1.
 If region other than us-east-1 is used, please consider setting up SMTP on GROWI using the information on the SES side to send mail.

 ### Sending a test mail (only SMTP can be executed)